-It may be useful to conduct a review of the literature to search for evidence of the effect of related policy interventions on health.
+A review of the literature should be conducted to source evidence of the effects of related policy interventions on health.

 Participatory, qualitative approaches

 Qualitative research gathers evidence from the experience, knowledge, opinions and perceptions of populations affected by the policy (stakeholders) and people with expert knowledge (key informants).
 This evidence: